edgedb/easy-edgedb/README.md

 Good, so we have manually confirmed that using `{}` with another set always returns `{}`.
 But what if we want to:

-- Concatenate the two strings if they exist,
+- Concatenate the two strings if they exist, and
 - Return what we have if one is an empty set?

+In other words, how to add `{'Buda-Peth', 'Bistritz'}' to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?

-To do that we can use the so-called coalescing operator, which is written `??`.
+To do that we can use the so-called [coalescing operator](https://www.edgedb.com/docs/edgeql/funcops/set#operator::COALESCE), which is written `??`.
 Here is a quick example:

 ```
 edgedb> SELECT {'Count Dracula is now in Whitby'} ?? <str>{};
-{'Count Dracula is now in Whitby'}
-edgedb>
 ```

+Because we used `??`, the result is `{'Count Dracula is now in Whitby'}` and not `{}`.

+So let's get back to our original query, this time with the coalescing operator:

 ```
 WITH b_places := (SELECT Place FILTER Place.name ILIKE 'b%'),